 The testicles develop in the abdominal cavity (torso) during gestation and in the latter stages of maturation before birth, they begin to descend into the scrotum.
 When one or both testicles are arrested in this descent, the condition is called cryptorchidism or undescended testicles.

 This happens fairly commonly in premature infants and occurs about 3-4% of the time in full-term infants.
 About 65% of these usually drop before the age of nine months.

 Testicles that do not drop by about one year of age should be examined by a surgeon.
 It is thought that by three years of age, if the testicles have not dropped, surgery should be done to prevent permanent damage to the testicles.

 The proper positioning of the testicles in the scrotum, helps normalize sperm production and increases the odds of good fertility later in a boy's life.
 It also allows for early detection of testicular cancer which is more common in patients who experience undescended testicles.

 The Glickman Urological and Kidney Institute is a world leader in treating both pediatric and adult urologic problems.
 The Institute's surgeons have pioneered diagnostic and surgical procedures that are minimally traumatic and significantly shorten recovery periods.

 A simple, routine physical examination determines if the testicles have descended.
-If they have not, a policy of watchful waiting is initiated because often, they will resume their journey with no outside assistance.
+If they have not, a policy of watchful waiting is initiated because often, they will correct themselves without any assistance.
 If they have not descended after six months or longer, consideration is given to medical interventions.

 Sonography may be employed to identify their state and pinpoint their location even though in many instances they can be felt as small bumps in the abdomen.
 Sonography bounces sound waves off of tissues and structures and uses the echoes to form an image, a sonogram.
 Blood tests may be run to determine hormone levels.
 An imbalance of hormones may be one of the reasons why the testicles have failed to descend.